Writing YA and Children’s Fiction

 Catherine Johnson has written 14 books for children and young adults, including Sawbones, which won the Young Quills Prize for best Historical Fiction in the 12+ category and was shortlisted for the Carnegie medal in 2015.
 Catherine also writes for film, television and radio.
 In 2005, she co-wrote the highly acclaimed feature film Bullet Boy.
 The Curious Tale of the Lady Caraboo, came out in summer 2015, and her latest book Blade and Bone came out in October 2016.

-This course will help students to understand how to write distinctive and well-plotted novels, and to shape them for specific age ranges.
+This online course will help students to understand how to write distinctive and well-plotted novels, and to shape them for specific age ranges.
 Our tutor, Catherine Johnson, is a bestselling children’s and Young Adult author with plenty of teaching experience and the course will feature input from Curtis Brown’s children's and YA literary agents.
 Places will be offered to 15 students, selected on the basis of ability as demonstrated in their applications.

 We welcome applications from people working on novels for children aged over seven or for young adults.
 Please submit the opening 3,000 words of the novel you want to work on with us, plus a synopsis.
 This is not a suitable course for people wanting to illustrate children’s books or for those writing fiction for the under-sevens.